 Histamine is a compound found in all cells of the body and is a natural component of many foods.
 It is an important component of the immune and neurologic systems and is involved in the process of inflammation.
 Histamine causes a variety of symptoms depending on where it is released and what receptors it binds to.

 What is histamine intolerance?

-The actual mechanism of histamine intolerance (HIT) is under investigation but is thought to be related to a build up of histamine.
+The actual mechanism of histamine intolerance (HIT) is under investigation but is thought to be related to a build-up of histamine.
 In a healthy individual, histamine is broken down on a regular basis by two enzymes: DAO and HNMT.
 The mechanism of HIT is proposed to be a genetic or acquired impairment in one of these two enzymes.
-DAO is produced in the intestine, so if intestinal function is compromised there may not be enough DAO to degrade histamine normally.
+DAO is produced in the intestine, so if the intestinal function is compromised there may not be enough DAO to degrade histamine normally.

-When build up occurs, so do symptoms.
-Decreased DAO (enzyme) production may be why HIT seems more common in persons with gastrointestinal disorders such as inflammatory bowel disease, IBS, celiac and SIBO.
+When build-up occurs, so do symptoms.
+Decreased DAO (enzyme) production may be why HIT seems more common in persons with gastrointestinal disorders such as inflammatory bowel disease, IBS, celiac, and SIBO.
 DAO activity can also be inhibited by certain medications.